 U.S. Chamber of Commerce, Antitrust Council, International Competition Policy Working Group, Member

-- Filed more than 100 Hart-Scott-Rodino premerger notifications, handled several second-request responses and managed several multinational merger reviews.
+- Filed hundreds of Hart-Scott-Rodino premerger notifications, handled several second-request responses and managed several multinational merger reviews.

 - Created and implemented numerous global competition law compliance programs, in the form of presentations, speeches, booklets, films or online modules.

 - In a billion-dollar antitrust conspiracy matter, coordinated response to multiple agency investigations and hundreds of lawsuits to settle allegations for a fraction of the original claim.

 - Negotiated joint-venture agreements among fierce automotive rivals, made filings necessary for their antitrust protection, advised top management on their implementation and served as virtual general counsel for one of them for more than a decade.